cs110sp22/cs110_alek.github.io/pages/calendar.md

 # Office Hours

-## All office hours are 1 hour long unless noted otherwise
+- Madhav available by appointment.
+- If the office hours do not work for you, let us know.
+- Office Hours 1 hour long.

 |Day|Time| Location|Instructor|
 |---|----|---------|----------|